venkat2305/LearnScribe/readme.md

 ## TO DO
 High
+- qa, we can manually add questions, generate answers for it and store it in our db. folders for a topic. we can manually add questions and answers as well in a folder. markdown note editor.
 - 307 Temporary Redirect why are we getting this when we make an api call
 - for manual quiz generation we can use groq.
 - setup backend url in frontend properly, for local and prod.